 As mentioned previously, the housing of the current electronics is not fully enclosed.
 Many electronic designs feature an unenclosed space for effective airflow distribution.
 Such designs are easily impacted by the effects of environmental stresses and in most cases can cause the components to malfunction.
 With the arm being used by a child, in its current state, the possibility of debris entering the electronics is rather high.
-The team will work with Limbitless Solutions Mechanical Engineers to redesign an enclosure that will is sealed off from outside forces.
-This newly designed enclosure will play a large role in the environmental protection of the electronics.
+The team has worked with Limbitless Solutions' Mechanical Engineers to redesign an enclosure that is sealed off from outside forces.
+This newly designed enclosure for the PCB will play a large role in the environmental protection of the electronics in the future.